ZivChen-Ty/zivchen-ty.github.io/_pages/about.md

 # 🔥 News
+- *2025.10.18*: &nbsp;🎉🎉 As the core member, our team wins the **Grand Prize** in the CICAS Smart Power Scenario Competition.
+Congratulations to all team members.!
 - *2025.07.05*: &nbsp;🎉🎉 Two paper have been accepted by **ACM MM 2025**!
 Thanks to our co-authors!
 - *2025.03.27*: &nbsp;📍📍 **FineCIR** is avaliable on Arxiv!
 Check our latest fantastic work on the [*[Fine-grained CIR]*](https://arxiv.org/abs/2503.21309)
 - *2024.12.21*: &nbsp;🎉🎉 Two papers, with first authors being undergraduate students under my supervision, have been accepted to **ICASSP 2025**!
 Congratulations to our co-authors!